Improving the Quality & Safety of Oakland’s Wildland Parks

 Oakland Trails is providing 100% of the funding for this program.
 The yearly budget for Park Patrol is $5,000, which includes uniforms, first aid kits, tools, and materials for the work we do.
 Tax deductible contributions, large or small, are greatly appreciated.

 Oakland Trails may use personal information to administer and operate Oakland Volunteer Park Patrol.
 For our privacy statement, click HERE.

 Oakland Volunteer Park Patrol was co-founded in 2015 by Stan Dodson (Oakland Trails) and Oakland Vice Mayor and District 4 Councilmember Annie Campbell Washington.
 It was developed in collaboration with the Oakland Fire Dept., Oakland Police Dept., Oakland Parks & Rec., Oakland Public Works, 22X NCPC, and Friends of Joaquin Miller Park.
-Stan Dodson, founder and executive director of Oakland Trails, provides the training and day-to-day management of this program.
+Stan Dodson, founder and executive director of Oakland Trails, provides the training and day-to-day management for this program.